amitaiml83/Crime-Category-Forecasting/README.md

 # 🚀 Project Overview 🚀

-**In my latest project, I tackled the challenge of predicting user ratings of food in restaurants.
+**In my latest project, I tackled the challenge of forecasting crime category in city.
 Leveraging a comprehensive workflow, I conducted a thorough data overview, delved into exploratory data analysis (EDA), and rigorously cleaned and preprocessed the dataset.**

 - Comprehensive Workflow: Carried out a detailed project workflow that included data overview, exploratory data analysis (EDA), and rigorous data cleaning and preprocessing.
 - Data Preprocessing: Applied Simple Imputer for filling missing values.
 Used StandardScaler and MinMaxScaler for scaling numerical data.
 Leveraged Pipeline and Column Transformer API for efficient processing.